2021 National congress on food, nutrition, and the dining experience in aged care

 The importance of the Congress and the critical topics discussed cannot be understated in terms of raising awareness of the issues facing the industry and the possible solutions were also well debated.
 During Day 2 of the event the working group met in order to summarise the outputs of Day 1 and prepare recommendations to the Department of Health and the Australian Government on what is required to affect change

-At Unilever Food Solutions, we feel very inspired and hopeful that positive developments are on the horizon to help Chefs deliver better food and dining experience in Aged Care in the years to come.
+At Unilever Food Solutions, we feel very inspired and hopeful that positive developments are on the horizon to help chefs deliver better food and dining experience in aged care in the years to come.

-While the broad implementation of training, resourcing and collaboration in regard to food is essential, as well as an overall increase in food budgets and elevating the role of a Chef, these changes will take some time to come into effect.
-As such we are committed and will continue to bring simple, practical solutions for Chefs working in Aged Care facilities in Australia and New Zealand to help you deliver better dining experience for your residents.
+While the broad implementation of training, resourcing and collaboration in regard to food is essential, as well as an overall increase in food budgets and elevating the role of a chef, these changes will take some time to come into effect.
+As such we are committed and will continue to bring simple, practical solutions for chefs working in Aged Care facilities in Australia and New Zealand to help you deliver better dining experience for your residents.

 Top recipes